-Individualized treatment goals are set to bring each patient as close to his/her prior functioning level as possible.
-Each patient's care is directed by a physician who specializes in physical medicine and rehabilitation
+Individualized goals are developed by the rehabilitation satt, patient and family.
+Each patient’s care is directed by a physician who specializes in physical medicine and rehabilitation

 Our neuropsychologist, other clinicians and peer volunteers assist patients and their support system in learning techniques for coping and adapting to life after inpatient rehabilitation.